alanyongy/aegis-multiagent-ai/README.md

 > <details>
 > <summary>Click to Expand</summary>
 >
-> At the start of each round, agents send a single synchronization message containing all known states.
+> At the start of each mission, agents send a single synchronization message containing all known states.
 >
 > Each agent, on its turn, executes the following loop:
 >